seasoned-coder/api_unity/README.md

 8. Test it.
 Hit http://127.0.0.1:8000/api/player/1 and enjoy the json!

+9. See the swagger docs here http://127.0.0.1:8000/api/documentation

 Enjoy!

+The Swagger how to was from here: https://github.com/zircote/swagger-php?tab=readme-ov-file

 Oh - if you want to get this running in Render, defo check this link out: https://github.com/render-examples/php-laravel-docker/tree/master
 Needs to be in Render really to be useful in Unity.